 Target 9: An 80% availability of the affordable basic technologies and essential medicines, including generics, required to treat major noncommunicable diseases in both public and private facilities.

-WHO’s 2014 Global Status Report on NCDs describes the constraints and challenges for lesser-developed countries including the lack of national policies, health system capacities, availability and affordability of medicines, and financing.
+The WHO’s 2014 Global Status Report on NCDs describes the constraints and challenges for lesser developed countries including the lack of national policies, health system capacities, availability and affordability of medicines, and financing.
 The WHO Director General, Dr Tedros Adhanom Ghebreyesus has called for “changing the NCD paradigm” through choosing healthy policies right across the national policy spectrum, recognising that “all roads lead to Universal Health Coverage”.

 Accordingly, the Partnership strives to advance UHC in resource-poor countries by tackling NCDs in a systematic and sustained manner through nationally led health policies, and systems, and driven by their own National NCD Action Plans.
 The WHO-recommended “best-buys” for NCD management are being pursued.